 The Story His Vehicle Tells

 Pursuant to the execution of search and arrest warrants in Mendocino County, agents arrested Freddie Allen Delgado.
-Thereafter, Victor Raul Suarez, Jr., Benjamin Jeffrey Lomax, and Scott Arthur McKinney turned themselves into federal law enforcement authorities in San Francisco.
+Thereafter, Victor Raul Suarez, Jr., Benjamin Jeffrey Lomax, and Scott Arthur McKinney turned themselves in to federal law enforcement authorities in San Francisco.